 Analysis of the Success Service: Measure Your Video Impact on Facebook

 The act of sharing a video on Facebook, however well executed and strategically thought, is not complete without a crucial stage: the analysis of its performances.
 Measure the impact of your videos is the only way to understand what works, what not, and how to improve your future strategies.
-Facebook, especially for Pages and Reel, offers robust analytical tools, known as Facebook Insights and the most complete Meta Business Suite, providing valuable data for each content creator or marketer.
+Facebook, especially for Pages and Reel, offers robust analytical tools, known as Facebook Insights and the most complete Meta Business Suite, which provide valuable data for each content creator or marketer.

 Facebook Insights: Your Video Performance Control Panel